AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 1. Create a Google Maps API key and copy it.
 Refer to the Google documentation **Using API Keys** as referenced under [AdditionalResources](#additional-resources) for details.
 1. In the same project where you created the API key, enable the Google Sheets API.
 1. Create a new Google Sheets spreadsheet.
-1. Define the temperature by entering a number in cell A2.
+1. Define the temperature by entering `32` in cell A2.
+1. Make the sheet
 1. Copy the sheet ID.
    * The sheet ID is the random string of characters in the sheet URL after `d/` and before `/edit`.
    * For example:
      * If my URL is `https://docs.google.com/spreadsheets/d/1cNM7j1B52HgMdsjf8frCQrXpnypIb8NkJ98YcxqaEP30/edit#gid=0`
      * The sheet ID is `1cNM7j1B52HgMdsjf8frCQrXpnypIb8NkJ98YcxqaEP30`.
+1. Make the sheet shareable to anyone with the link

 Now that you have created your data source as a Google Sheets spreadsheet and enable access via API, test it to ensure that your "weather service" is accessible.

 1. Steps
-1. To
+1. To test
 1. API access of Google Sheet

 AEM Screens can use this same service to access the simulated weather data.
 This will be configured in the next step.